Bartolommeo Berrecci: Studies and career in Poland

 He learned architecture in Florence, first through apprenticeship with his father, who was also an architect.
 He was then probably taught by Andrea Ferrucci, his father's fellow Florentine architect.
 He moved to Poland in 1516 at the invitation of the bishop Jan Łaski to take over the work of rebuilding the Wawel Royal Castle in Kraków after the death of Francesco Fiorentino, working with Benedykt from Sandomierz.
 The castle had burnt down in 1499, and the rebuilding was commissioned by Sigismund I of Poland.
-He also took over Florentino's workshop, with the artists Bernardino di Gianotis, Giovanni Cini from Siena, Mikołaj Castiglione, and five members of the Soli family.
+He also took over Florentino's workshop, with the artists Bernardino de Gianotis, Giovanni Cini from Siena, Mikołaj Castiglione, and five members of the Soli family.

 He worked in Kraków, Niepołomice, Poznań, Tarnów and most likely in Vilnius where the Royal Palace of Lithuania was reconstructed.
 He became very rich in Poland, owning a number of houses in Kraków and a brickyard.
 He was murdered in 1537 by another jealous Italian artist in Kraków and was buried in the Corpus Christi Basilica in Kazimierz by Kraków.